jacekschae/shadow-cljs-tailwindcss/README.md

 # shadow-cljs + tailwindcss-jit

-This is a example of how to setup shadow-cljs and  using [tailwindcss-jit](https://github.com/tailwindlabs/tailwindcss-jit)
+This is an example of how to setup shadow-cljs and  using [tailwindcss-jit](https://github.com/tailwindlabs/tailwindcss-jit)

 ## Development